Edward Armitage

 Edward Armitage (20 May 1817 – 24 May 1896) was an English Victorian-era painter whose work focused on historical, classical and biblical subjects.
+Armitage came from a wealthy industrialist family and was able to pursue his own interests and artistic themes.
+He experimented with techniques of mural paintings and painted several church frescos including at Islington and St. John's Wood.
+He taught painting at the Academy Schools from 1875 to 1882.
+He contributed to some book illustrations and had an interest in entomology and yachting.

 Family background

-Armitage was born in London to a family of wealthy Yorkshire industrialists, the eldest of seven sons of James Armitage (1793–1872) and Anne Elizabeth Armitage née Rhodes (1788–1833), of Farnley Hall, just south of Leeds, Yorkshire.
+Armitage was born in Tavistock Square, London to a family of wealthy Yorkshire industrialists, the eldest of seven sons of James Armitage (1793–1872) and Anne Elizabeth Armitage née Rhodes (1788–1833), of Farnley Hall, just south of Leeds, Yorkshire.
 His great-grandfather James (1730–1803) bought Farnley Hall from Sir Thomas Danby in 1799 and in 1844 four Armitage brothers, including his father James, founded the Farnley Ironworks, utilising the coal, iron and fireclay on their estate.
 His brother Thomas Rhodes Armitage (1824–1890) founded the Royal National Institute of the Blind.

 Armitage was the uncle of Robert Armitage (MP), the great-uncle of Robert Selby Armitage, and first cousin twice removed of Edward Leathley Armitage.

-Art training
+Early training

-Armitage's art training was undertaken in Paris, where he enrolled at the École des Beaux-Arts in October 1837.
+Armitage had visited France with his family in 1830 and studied for a while in Germany.
+He sought to train in art in Paris, where he enrolled at the École des Beaux-Arts in October 1837.
 He studied under the history painter, Paul Delaroche, who at that time was at the height of his fame.
-Armitage was one of four students selected to assist Delaroche with the fresco Hémicycle in the amphitheatre of the Palais des Beaux-Arts, when he reputedly modelled for the head of Masaccio.
+Armitage was one of four students selected to assist Delaroche with the fresco Hémicycle in the amphitheatre of the Palais des Beaux-Arts, when he modelled for the head of Masaccio.
 Whilst still in Paris, he exhibited Prometheus Bound in 1842, which a contemporary critic described as "well drawn but brutally energetic."
+In 1847 he trained in Rome as a sculptor.